Great Oil Sniffer Hoax: Prior to Elf

 Aldo Bonassoli, a telephone-company electrician in Ventimiglia in Italy, invented a new type of desalination system.
 In 1965, Belgian Count Alain de Villegas became interested in the idea and later said that "We can live without oil, but not without water."
 When the device did not work as expected, the team turned its attention to a related concept, a "water sniffer" that would find water.

 De Villegas was also a member of the Pan-European Union, an anti-communist group headquartered in Brussels.
 Through contacts in this group, in 1969 he met Jean Violet, a lawyer who worked for the Service de Documentation Extérieure et de Contre-Espionnage (SDECE), the French intelligence agency.
 Violet, who was an influential behind-the-scenes player in the European anti-communist world, had formed the Pinay Circle in the 1950s around its titular leader, Antoine Pinay.

-Violet expressed interest in the water sniffer, and agreed to try and find development funding.
+Violet expressed interest in the water sniffer and agreed to try to find development funding.
 An attempt to interest Crosby Kelly in New York failed when Kelly stated he would only put up the money if the device was first proven to work.
 A friend of Violet's, Italian industrialist Carlo Pesenti, showed more interest and agreed to start funding early development.
 A new company was formed in Switzerland: Fisalma, Inc. (registered in Panama), under the direction of Philippe de Weck, president of Union des Banques Suisses (later part of UBS AG from the 1990s).
 Through contacts in Opus Dei, Violet arranged for Spain's tourism minister, Alfredo Sánchez Bella, to put several test sites in Spain at the team's disposal.

 The tests of the sniffer were unsuccessful.
 The Yom Kippur War of October 1973 broke out and oil prices quadrupled.
 De Villegas kept his project alive by announcing that the machines could also detect oil, persuading Pesenti to invest additional funds.
 Using contacts provided by Pinay, they flew their equipment to South Africa, where they gained government authorization to conduct tests over Zululand.
 Pesenti's engineers fitted one of the machines into a Douglas DC-3 for the surveys.
 By the end of 1975 Pesenti opted out due to costs.
 The Zululand bore eventually bottomed out at 6,000 meters with a drill stem and no oil.